The influence of retail structural change in the evolution of sector allocations in commercial real estate investment portfolios

-The IPF Research Programme (2015 - 2018) has commissioned UWE Bristol, led by Senior Lecturer Grazyna Wiejak-Roy, to undertake this research.
-The study will consider the fundamental question of what influence to date the many changes in retailing have had on allocations to the sector within major, institutional/non-specialist real estate investment portfolios, and what may replace retail should long-term allocations to this sector decline.
+The IPF Research Programme (2015 to 2018) has commissioned UWE Bristol, led by Senior Lecturer Grazyna Wiejak-Roy, to undertake this research.
+The study considered the fundamental question of what influence to date the many changes in retailing have had on allocations to the sector within major, institutional/non-specialist real estate investment portfolios, and what may replace retail should long-term allocations to this sector decline.

-The study will extend beyond the UK, to consider the current impact in a number of locations, including the USA, Australia, Germany, France, Spain and South Korea.
+The study extended beyond the UK to consider the current impact in a number of locations, including the USA, Australia, Germany, France, Spain and South Korea.